-The only individual shareholder of the Company is Luke Benfield.

-The Companies that hold shares of Eurosure are Medcon construction, Petrolina, R. Christofidou Ltd and Chr.
-S. Christofides Ltd.
+The individual shareholders of the Company are Luke Benfield and Charalambos Andreou.
+The Companies that hold shares of Eurosure are Medcon construction Ltd, Petrolina Ltd and R. Christofidou Ltd.

 A.1.5 Position within the legal structure of the group